Facebook’s first in-house incubator, LDN_LAB, launches in London

 - Olio: a network for neighbors to connect with each other and local shops to prevent surplus food from being thrown out.

-- Goodgym: a nonprofit that connects runners with community-based volunteering initiatives.
+- GoodGym: a nonprofit that connects runners with community-based volunteering initiatives.

 - Mush: a social network for new mothers.